Leicester railway station: History

 The first station on the site opened on 5 May 1840.
-It was originally known simply as Leicester, becoming Leicester Campbell Street on 1 June 1867 and Leicester London Road from 12 June 1892.
+It was originally known simply as Leicester, becoming Leicester Campbell Street in June 1867 and Leicester London Road from 12 June 1892.
 This was replaced in 1894 by a new station, also called Leicester London Road but usually referred to as the "Midland Station" to differentiate from Leicester Central station.
 Following the closure of Leicester Central on 5 May 1969, this station was renamed Leicester.

 Besides London Road and Central, the city of Leicester was served by Belgrave Road, Humberstone Road and West Bridge railway stations.

+Leicester was one of the first cities (though then a town) to be served by a railway, when the Leicester and Swannington Railway built its terminus station at West Bridge on the western side of Leicester in 1832.

+In total, Leicester had seven railway stations (eight if the two sites at West Bridge are treated separately).
+In addition to the current Leicester station, three other main railway stations existed.
+The original station at West Bridge closed to passengers in 1928.
+Leicester Belgrave Road (on the Great Northern Railway) closed to passengers in 1962 and Leicester Central (on the Great Central Railway) closed in May 1969.
+From 1892 up until this time, the current Leicester station was known as Leicester London Road.
+In addition, there were smaller stations within the city boundary at Humberstone Road on the LMS, Humberstone on the GNR, and, from 1874 until 1918, a halt at Welford Road was operated on the Leicester – London main line allowing access to the Cattle Market.